 When putting together your game day nutrition plan, questions may arise regarding the use of pre-workout supplements and energy drinks.

 Use Caution with Pre-Workout Supplements

-It can be tempting to think a pre-workout supplement is necessary to provide you with the energy you need for competition.
+It can be tempting to think a pre-workout supplement is necessary to provide you with the energy needed for competition.
 Use caution with pre-workout supplements, as many contain added stimulants and mega-doses of nutrients that are not necessary prior to exercise.

 If you are reviewing a pre-workout supplement, consider the following: